medialab/enlinkenment/README.md

     2. Using `duckdb`, parse the parquet file and explode concatenated links in a tweet's `links` column.
         - 20-30 seconds

-    3. Parse those exploded links with `ural` and write the result to a new parquet file.
+    3. Parse those exploded links with `ural`.
         - 7 - 15 minutes (depends on how many URLs are in the month's data)

     4. Write the parsed URLs to a parquet file.
         - ~20 seconds

-- For each pre-processed data file (1st loop)
+- For each pre-processed data file (1st loop):

-    5. Parse the `local_time` field to get a set of all the months in the data
+    5. Parse the `local_time` field to get a set of all the months in the data.
         - < 10 seconds

-- For every month in the set
+- For every month in the set:

     6. Create a table in the database, titled MonthYear. (eg. March2023)
         - 0 seconds

-- For each pre-processed data file (2nd loop)
+- For each pre-processed data file (2nd loop):

-    7. Insert the tweet data into the proper month's table.
+    7. Reading the processed results from the parquet file, insert the data into the proper month table.
         - ~13 minutes

 ### Aggregate data

-1. For every month table
+1. For every month table in the database:

-    - Group by `domain_name` and aggregate the desired fields (eg. sum on `retweet_id`)
+    - Group by `domain_name` and aggregate the desired fields (eg. count distinct `retweeted_id` --> `nb_collected_retweets_with_domain`)
         - < 1 minute

-2. Iteratively pair up months
+2. Iteratively pair up months:
-    - Sum 2 aggregated month tables
+    - Sum 2 aggregated month tables (eg. sum `nb_collected_retweets_with_domain`)
         - ~ 3 seconds (for all iterations, pairs)

 ```mermaid